braice/MuMuDVB/doc/README.txt

         - Octopus CI
         - Cine S2 V6.5

-After a lot of problem with mumudvb and the ci card we found out, that the hardware wasn't detected by mumudvb.
+After a lot of problem with MuMuDVB and the CI card we found out, that the hardware wasn't detected by MuMuDVB.
 The folder /dev/dvb looked like :

 ----------------------------------------